EmilyEmmi/MarioHunt/README.md

 /mh allowleave [NAME|ID] - Lets the specified player leave the course (or yourself if not specified).

 /mh runnerswitch [ON|OFF] - In this mode, when a runner is defeated, a random hunter becomes a runner.

+/mh starmode [ON|OFF] - Toggles using stars to leave a stage as opposed to the timer, like in the old days of MarioHunt.

 /mh spectator [ON|OFF] - Toggles hunters' ability to use spectator